smford/eeh-esp32-rfid/README.md

 - Make defining of serverURL and its handling less gross, and add output to fullstatus
 - Figure out sizing for JSON doc
 - Figure out sizing of variable for url
-- Log off a user via the web admin
 - Convert to a function: Serial.print(iteration); Serial.println(" Checking access");
 - Store configuration to spiffs
 - Change haveaccess to being: &access=grant or &access=revoke